Masterchiefm/python3-aria2-XML-RPC/README.md

 ```
 aria2c --enable-rpc --rpc-listen-all=true --rpc-allow-origin-all
 ```
-If you know an existing server, this step can be skip.
+If you have an existing server, this step can be skip.

 ## Creat your own client
 clone this code. and copy Aria2Py.py into your client project directory.